Aguascalientes (city): Demographics

 As of 2010, the city of Aguascalientes proper had a population of 797,010.
 The two other municipalities considered parts of the Aguascalientes metropolitan area are Jesús María and San Francisco de los Romo; they had populations of 99,590 and 35,769, respectively.
 As such, the Aguascalientes metropolitan area had a total population of 932,369.

 According to the latest census by the National Institute of Statistics, Geography, and Data Processing (INEGI), Aguascalientes City was the 13th largest metropolitan area by population in the country.
 It is one of the fastest-growing cities in Mexico.

 Economy

-According to the World Bank, Aguascalientes has one of the most business-friendly environments in Mexico and is one of the best places in the world to invest.
-240 multinationals were installed during the last 30 years, representing the United States, Japan, Spain, France, Germany, Sweden, and Brazil among others.
-70% of Japan's investment in Mexico is in Aguascalientes.
-Softtek, the largest software development company in Mexico, has large operations in Aguascalientes.

 Aguascalientes is home to two large Nissan manufacturing plants, including the most important outside of Japan.
 Among other models of cars, they manufacture the Sentra and the Versa.
 The Aguascalientes plants are responsible for the majority of Mexico's overall annual production of 850,000 Nissan automobiles.
 Due to their presence, the city has a significant Japanese population.

 Texas Instruments has one plant in Aguascalientes, which is dedicated to integrated circuitry (IC) manufacturing.
 Sensata Technologies has one plant in the city, making sensors and controls for automotive, HVAC and industrial use.
 Flextronics is another electronics manufacturer that has a plant located in Aguascalientes City.
-There are also several companies that work in the robotics industry, the most notable being FANUC Robotics.

-Transport
+Transportation

 Cycling

-Aguascalientes is known as one of the most bicycle-friendly cities in Mexico.
-The municipality is also developing a system of interconnected green bicycle routes, greenways, the aim being to facilitate fast, safe, and pleasant bicycle transport from one end of the city to the other.
+The municipality is developing a system of interconnected green bicycle routes, greenways, the aim being to facilitate fast, safe, and pleasant bicycle transport from one end of the city to the other.